jmrohwer/identifiability/README.md

         The probability for the confidence interval (<1).
 If None, the default is 0.95 (95 % confidence interval). limits : float, optional
         The limits (as a fraction of the original parameter value) within which to vary the parameters for identifiability analysis (default is 0.5).
         If ``log=False``, the parameter is varied from (1 - limits)*p to
         (1 + limits)*p, where p is the original value.
         If ``log=True``, the parameter is varied from p*limits to p/limits. log : bool, optional
         Whether to vary the parameter in a log (True) or a linear (False, default) scale.
     points : int, optional
         The number of points for which to calculate the profile likelihood over the given parameter range.
+    method : str, optional
-    return_CIclass : bool, optional
+        The lmfit mimimize() method to use (default='leastsq') return_CIclass : bool, optional
         When true, return the instantiated ``ConfidenceInterval`` class to access its methods directly (default=False).

     Returns
     -------
     output : dict
         A dictionary containing a list of ``(lower, upper)``-tuples containing the confidence bounds for each parameter.
     ci : ``ConfidenceInterval`` instance, optional
         Instantiated ``ConfidenceInterval`` class to access the attached methods.
     """
 ```

-© Johann M. Rohwer, December 2021
+© Johann M. Rohwer, February 2022